pradhamk/chargerhacks-website/README.md

 # ChargerHacks 2023 Hackathon Website
-The ChargerHacks 2023 Hackathon Website made with NuxtJS and pure html/css
+The ChargerHacks 2023 Hackathon Website made with NuxtJS, mostly html/css, and some Vue components